 by Jerry Timpson

-I am a change resistor.
+I am a change resister.
 I admit it.
 I don’t like change so much because something bad could happen.
 And the only way you’re not one too is if you are not a human being.

 When I was just starting as a change agent, someone asked me asked me why people were so change resistant.
 I remember thinking I should have had a better answer than, “Yes, that’s a problem.”
 But I was early-on in my own journey and tactics were more top of mind than root causes.
 Over the years though, that question has stayed with me and I’ve thought a lot about it since then.
 Fundamentally, change resistance has to do with our need for survival.
 We fear the uncertainty that change has the potential to bring – especially when it’s coming from outside of our own control and it hasn’t been made clear how it’s going to directly impact us… and by “us” I mean: Me.

 When it comes to trying new and different things, there’s usually not so much consideration for the greater good.
 Resistance is natural and it’s always personal.
 It happens at all levels up and down the organization.
 No one is immune from worrying about their own future.
 So if you want to diminish resistance; reduce the unknowns.
 It also helps to recognize different forms that change resistance so that we can, well… resist them.